KimBergstroem/to-do-app/README.md

 Emphasizing that the project timeline is expedited, the iterative approach maintains adaptability, enabling ongoing refinements and improvements aligned with evolving user needs.

+### Extended Period

+During this extended development period, additional time was allocated to implement enhancements and explore automated testing, which was part of a learning process.

+For more detailed information on automated testing, refer to the [`Testing.md`](TESTING.md) file.

+Enhancements implemented during this extended period include:

+- Implemented form validations for task creation.
+- Enhanced validations for sign up and sign in processes.
+- Added functionality to mark tasks as complete.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <p align="center">
   <img src="docs/readme.md/readme-divider.png" />